 Understanding the Highway Traffic Act Charge For Hitchhiking Including the Applicable Penalties

-Hitchhiking per Section 177(1) of the Highway Traffic Act Involves Soliciting a Ride From a Driver of a Motor Vehicle Other Than a Bus or TaxiA person that is standing or walking along the roadway seeking a driver who will provide a ride is engaging in what is commonly known as, and referred to as,hitchhiking.
+Hitchhiking per Section 177(1) of the Highway Traffic Act Involves Soliciting a Ride From a Driver of a Motor Vehicle Other Than a Bus or TaxiWhen a person is standing or walking along the side of a road with a thumb up seeking a driver who will stop and provide the person with a ride, such conduct is colloquially known as hitchhiking.
 In Ontario, this type of conduct is unlawful as such poses a potential danger including risks that the person hitchhiking may be accidentally struck by a motor vehicle.
 Additionally, a risk to others arises whereas a vehicle driver may be distracted by the hitchhiker or stop suddenly to pick up the hitchhiker thereby surprising other drivers and possibly cause an accident.

 The Law